Skip to main content

 Applications

-When you upload a file with newline-delimited JSON data, you designate the field containing the timestamp and the format of the timestamp.
+When you upload a file with newline-delimited JSON data, designate the field containing the timestamp and the format of the timestamp.
 Note that supported CSV files already include timestamps with designated time zones.

 Time formats